Top

 The law also outlines the severity of any particular theft offense based on the value of the property that has been stolen.
 Penalties range from those associated with a Class C misdemeanor (punishable by a $500 fine) for any property worth less than $100 to a felony of the first degree (punishable by up to life imprisonment and a $10,000 fine) for property worth $300,000 or more.
 The law also details specific provisions for theft involving public servants, the elderly, nonprofit organizations, and certain types of property like firearms and motor vehicles.

-Defending You Against Embezzlement Charges in Austin
+Common Defenses Against Embezzlement Charges

 Lack Of Intent To Deprive